xraypy/XrayDB/doc/examples.rst

 generated current will still measured in the same manner as a gas-filled ionization typically using a current amplifier and integrating counter.
 Of course, the thickness of the diode is difficult to adjust.
-The active length of diodes are typically a few hundred microns, which is often thick enough to absorb nearly all the incident X-rays.
+The active length of diodes are typically a few hundred microns, and so are generally much more absorbing than an ion chamber.

 Compton scattering and Ion Chamber Current